 A typical Dignity Day session lasts about two hours.
 The facilitator usually starts by telling his or her own story about dignity.
 Then, the children are asked to define dignity in their own words.
 After discussing the Dignity Principles, the children tell their own stories in front of the class.
 Finally, they typically write a letter to themselves stating what they want to achieve for themselves and others through dignity.
 A year later, these letters are sent back to the students.

 Everybody has a unique dignity story about themselves, a person, event or place.
-As part of Global Dignity Day Canada 2013, we’re asking you to submit your dignity day story to share with students across Canada and from around the world.
-It is our hope to showcase many of these submissions with the support of our National Role Models at the Global Dignity Day Canada National Capital Event on October 16th, 2013.
+As part of Global Dignity Day Canada, we’re asking you to submit your dignity day story to share with students across Canada and from around the world.
+It is our hope to showcase many of these submissions with the support of our National Role Models at the Global Dignity Day Canada National Capital Event in October.

 By sharing our stories, we hope we can better understand each other, our experiences and why its important to live with mutual understanding, respect and compassion for ourselves and everyone around us.
 Please download the guidelines to submit your unique story and share what dignity means to you!

 Want to help spread the word about Global Dignity Day and show the world your support for a great cause?
-Right-click and save any of these three images and add them to you web site or blog!
+Right-click and save either of these badges and add them to you web site or blog!
 We'd appreciate it if you could link the images back to us too.

 We've also got a great "Faces of Dignity" poster you can download here to print out and post at work or school!